ChrstphrHll/npc_gen/students/Zylphan Molostroi.md

   int: 13
   str: 12
   wis: 10
-track: Diplomacy
-trait: I'm a hopeless romantic, always searching for that "special someone."
-trait1: Firm
-trait2: Hateful
 year: 8
+guild: Fiesn
+partyID: 79
 ---
 # Zylphan Molostroi
 ---
 ### Description
 - 8th year Firbolg Rouge in Fiesn
-- wavy black hair that's geled back, Pale Green eyes, and Pale Brown skin
+- wavy black hair that's geled back, Pale Brown eyes, and Pale Brown skin
 - Is Firm and Hateful, and has Honesty as their ideal

 ### Organizations